Drone Quick Tips

 Most drones are quadcopters — helicopters with four rotor blades rotating in opposite directions that turn and move by varying the relative speed of the rotors.
 Some drones use more rotors (hexacopters have six), though, and some are fixed-wing models, more like aeroplanes.

-The most common quadcopter drones range from tiny models like the 0.25 ounce Axis Drones Aerius to large drones that can fly themselves and capture 4K video like the DJI Inspire One.
+Drones range from tiny, cheap models like the palm-size Axis Drones Aerius ($35), to large drones that can fly themselves and capture 4K video like the $3,000 DJI Inspire 2, which has a range of more than four miles.
 Between these two are a huge range of drones that offer different features.
 Here's how to pick the right drone to help you take flight into the wild blue yonder.

 Toy & Casual Drones

-At the bottom end of this range, in terms of cost and size, are toy drones such as the Aerius ($50) and the Parrot Minidrones ($110).
-These simple, cheap drones usually cost less than a hundred dollars, and focus more on fun than fast flight.
+At the bottom end of this range, in terms of cost and size, are toy drones such as the Hobbico Dromidia Kodo ($100) and the Parrot Mambo ($170).
+These simple, cheap drones usually cost around a hundred dollars, and focus more on fun than fast flight.
 They offer straightforward controls through an included remote or a smartphone app.

-Such video drones as the Parrot Bebop 2, DJI Phantom 3 and the 3DR Solo focus more on capturing high-quality video than on doing midair tricks.
+Such video drones as the Parrot Bebop 2, DJI Mavic Air, and GDU Byrd focus more on capturing high-quality video than on doing midair tricks.
 Priced between $500 and $1,500, these are more sophisticated flying machines that provide a steady platform for the camera (either built-in or an add-on) to take video and still images.
 This sophistication means they are larger and heavier, and thus require FAA registration.

 Video drones are also built to be repairable, with replacement parts usually easily available.
-They can be more expensive, though: a set of replacement rotor blades for the Phantom 3 will cost you about $40.
+They're fairly inexpensive, though: a set of replacement rotor blades for the Mavic Air will cost you about $20.

-The video quality that these drones capture varies, ranging from the decent but sometimes blocky HD video of the Bebop 2 to the 4K resolution and butter-smooth pans of the DJI Phantom 3.
-If quality is your main focus, it's worth spending more on the more sophisticated models of the Phantom 3, but the video produced by cheaper models such as the Bebop 2 is good enough for most users.
+The video quality that these drones capture varies, ranging from the decent but sometimes blocky HD video of the Bebop 2 to the 4K resolution and butter-smooth pans of the Mavic Air.
+If quality is your main focus, it's worth spending more on the more sophisticated models from DJI, but the video produced by cheaper models such as the Bebop 2 is good enough for most users.

 These drones can have many uses, from photographing a wedding to inspecting a construction site and documenting a once-in-a-lifetime vacation.
 Amateur filmmakers are also finding new ways to make movies with them, and a number of drone film festivals have started in the past few years in such places as New York and Berlin.

-These drones have taken the next step in the evolution of our forthcoming robot overlords: autonomous flight.
-Priced at $900 and up, such drones as the 3DR Solo have enough built-in smarts to navigate on their own, flying autonomously over a predefined course using GPS.
+These drones have also taken the next step in the evolution of our forthcoming robot overlords: autonomous flight.
+Drones such as the Mavic Air have enough built-in smarts to navigate on their own, flying autonomously over a predefined course using GPS.
+It caneven avoid obstacles using cameras to detect and steer around them.

-Although they can often double as video drones, these models let you experiment with the idea of autonomy, of flying without direct control by a pilot.
-They also have to be registered with the FAA, and the FAA rules mean that the pilot has to keep the drone in sight and be able to take manual control at any time.
+These drones let you experiment with the idea of autonomy, of flying without direct control by a pilot.
+Still, they have to be registered with the FAA, and the FAA rules mean that the pilot has to keep the drone in sight and be able to take manual control at any time.

-The new sport of drone racing is beginning to catch on.
+The new sport of drone racing is becoming increasingly popular.
 The small drones used in racing start at $200 and are built for speed and maneuverability.
 Using first-person-view (FPV) video headsets, the operator sees what the drone sees, and guides it around a course, competing with other fliers for the fastest lap time.
 The controller and headset usually allow you to record the video, so you can savor your victory, or figure out where things went wrong after the race.

-If you are serious about racing, a ready-to-fly drone, such as the $349 Storm Type-A combined with a $399 Skyzone FPV video goggle will give the real racing experience.
+If you are serious about racing, a ready-to-fly drone, such as the $699 UVify Draco will give you a real racing experience.

 Using Your Drone